 If we talk about stats, most riders prefer to keep their left foot at the nose of the longboard and the right one at the tail.
 As a matter of fact, the right foot is more often the dominant one, being controlled by the left part of the brain.
 Hence, we call this positioning a regular stance.
 On the other hand, goofy stance asks skaters to place their right foot ahead and the left one at the back of the longboard.
 Interestingly, you will also learn everything about regular and goofy stance here.

 There are a few easy testing processes that you can go through to know if you are a regular or a goofy rider.
 Ask someone to push you from the back while you are standing still, due to which you will naturally lose balance.
 The foot that comes ahead instantly for regaining the lost balance, is your dominant foot.
 Another simplest test to know your dominant foot is to kick a ball with your natural foot.

 Longboard Stance for Cruising

 One of the most common riding styles among thousands of skaters around the globe is cruising on a longboard.
 Cruising means generally roaming around the streets or skate parks to enjoy and relax a bit.
 While longboard cruising, you must have a clear idea about your natural foot.
 Whatever the boarding you like, your stance on a longboard stays almost similar.

 Placement of feet while cruising:

-As cruising provides relaxation, your stance on the longboard should be as lenient as possible.
+Cruising is widely known as the relaxing riding style.
+Therefore, your stance on the longboard should be as lenient as possible.
 Most often, when newbies try out cruising, they love riding a longboard for hours.
 Cruising demands bending of the knees only when you want to balance a high-speed longboard or bear minor shocks created through road cracks.
 As cruising is just roaming on a longboard, it doesn’t require professional skills in balancing the longboard.